mit-pdos/sigmaos/cpython3.11/Doc/library/mmap.rst

    defaults to 0. *offset* must be a multiple of :const:`ALLOCATIONGRANULARITY` which is equal to :const:`PAGESIZE` on Unix systems.

-   If *trackfd* is ``False``, the file descriptor specified by *fileno* will not be duplicated, and the resulting :class:`!mmap` object will not be associated with the map's underlying file.
-   This means that the :meth:`~mmap.mmap.size` and :meth:`~mmap.mmap.resize` methods will fail.
-   This mode is useful to limit the number of open file descriptors.

    To ensure validity of the created memory mapping the file specified by the descriptor *fileno* is internally automatically synchronized with the physical backing store on macOS.

-   .. versionchanged:: 3.13
-      The *trackfd* parameter was added.

    This example shows a simple way of using :class:`~mmap.mmap`::